Hot Springs (novel): Plot summary

 In the meantime, June is in the hospital giving birth to their son, which doesn't appear to be easy because of an unusual position of the baby.
 The local doctor can't rescue both the mother and the child, so Earl brings another doctor with him, who is black.
 The locals in the town, outraged that a black doctor has entered a white hospital and is assisting a white patient, form a lynch mob and approach the hospital.
 Earl, carrying three loaded .45's, confronts them and warns them that if a fight occurs, a lot of them will die.
 The mob backs off.
 June survives, and successfully gives birth to their son, Bob Lee Swagger.

-Other characters

-Additionally the plot features two real-life persons from that period: American gangster Bugsy Siegel who was a major driving force behind large-scale development of Las Vegas and his friend, Chicago Outfit courier Virginia Hill.
-Two other real-life persons appear briefly, and with their identities only hinted at.
-The first, a screenwriter named "Bill", shares a table with Humphrey Bogart at a Hollywood nightclub.
-This is actually William Faulkner, the winner of the Nobel Prize for Literature, when he was working in the movie business.
-The second brief appearance is by a gay pool attendant named "Roy", whose full name is Roy Scherer, and who later became better known as Rock Hudson.
-Other real-life persons merely mentioned include Mickey Rooney, Orson Welles, Rita Hayworth, Dick Powell and Alan Ladd.
-Finally, Raymond Clinton, the owner of the Buick dealership in Hot Springs is mentioned twice.
-This is an allusion to a real individual, Roger Clinton who owned the Buick dealership in Hot Springs during this time period and, a few years later, married the widowed mother of former President Bill Clinton, eventually becoming future President Clinton's stepfather.